 Where will we all be headed once international travel resumes?
-As the experts tell Mathew Scott, it will likely be someplace small, private and surrounded by nothing but the Seven Seas
+As the experts reveal, it will likely be someplace small, private and surrounded by nothing but the Seven Seas

 The past 12 months have caught us all sitting at home for long stretches of time trying to escape the realities of life under COVID-19 by dreaming of travelling far, far away.
 Andrea Oschetti knows the feeling.
 The work at his Hong Kong-based Blueflower luxury travel agency has slowed from a constant stream to a trickle and so his thoughts have turned to the future, in terms of both what travellers will want to do when the cloud lifts and where they’ll want to go.

 “At the moment there are reasons for optimism,” Oschetti says.
 “The optimism is the vaccine, and now we wait to see how fast the roll-out will be.
 So we will get there – we just need to be a little bit patient.
 And when it comes to where people will want to go, private islands are best prepared for the post-COVID era because of the way they’re conceived: small, private and in touch with nature and the local population.
 That’s what’s going to make a difference when people start travelling again.”